ricanteja/Shakespeare-Scoffer/README.md

 Compile and link the source code
 >cl /I ../extlibs/PDCurses/include ../extlibs/PDCurses/lib/pdcurses.lib Scoffer.cpp

-The code should compile and produce GreenThumb.exe.
+The code should compile and produce Scoffer.exe.

 If you are using MinGW open a `Command Prompt` and enter this: